xlladdins/xll/docs/Excel4Macros/EDIT.SERIES.md

 Name\_ref    is the name of the data series.
 It can be an external reference to a single cell, a name defined as a single cell, or a name defined as a sequence of characters.
-Name\_ref can also be text (for example, \"Projected Sales\").
+Name\_ref can also be text (for example, "Projected Sales").

 X\_ref    is an external reference to the name of the sheet and the cells that contain one of the following sets of data:

--   Category labels for all charts except xy (scatter) charts
+  - > Category labels for all charts except xy (scatter) charts

--   X-coordinate data for xy (scatter) charts
+  - > X-coordinate data for xy (scatter) charts

 Y\_ref    is an external reference to the name of the sheet and the cells that contain values (or y-coordinate data in xy (scatter) charts)